carmenbianca/report-liferay/plan.md

 - acts as project lead on the project to tackle the problem;
 - creates a product to solve the problem;
 - tests the product;
-- writes a report on the process;
+- writes a report on the process.
-- performs evaluation at the end of the process to provide recommendations going forward.

 These items are performed to the best of my abilities considering the educational context within which the internship takes place.